Friday, December 30, 2022

 𝙏𝙝𝙚 𝙮𝙚𝙖𝙧 2022 𝙝𝙖𝙨 𝙗𝙚𝙚𝙣 𝙖 𝙢𝙚𝙖𝙣𝙞𝙣𝙜𝙛𝙪𝙡 𝙡𝙞𝙛𝙚 𝙘𝙝𝙖𝙥𝙩𝙚𝙧 𝙛𝙤𝙧 𝙢𝙚. 𝙏𝙝𝙞𝙨 𝙞𝙨 𝙬𝙝𝙚𝙣 𝙄 𝙩𝙧𝙖𝙫𝙚𝙡𝙚𝙙 𝙩𝙝𝙤𝙪𝙨𝙖𝙣𝙙𝙨 𝙤𝙛 𝙢𝙞𝙡𝙚𝙨 𝙖𝙬𝙖𝙮 𝙛𝙧𝙤𝙢 𝙝𝙤𝙢𝙚 𝙩𝙤 𝙨𝙩𝙖𝙧𝙩 𝙖 𝙣𝙚𝙬 𝙡𝙞𝙛𝙚 𝙞𝙣 𝘾𝙖𝙣𝙖𝙙𝙖.

-It's a new beginning for me as a newcomer to a place that gives opportunities for growth and success.
-As I leave the Philippines, I have all the good memories, life lessons, and faith that will inspire me to move to the next chapter.
+It's a new beginning for me as a newcomer to a place that offers opportunities for growth and success.
+As I leave the Philippines, I will have all the good memories, life lessons, and faith that will inspire me to move on to the next chapter.
+The excitement of exploring a new culture and the challenges of adapting to a different climate are all part of this journey.

 Travel from the Philippines to Canada

 I feel the love and support of my family as I bid farewell.
-It was an incredible journey as I think about what lies ahead; my dreams and desires.
+It was an incredible journey, and I am thinking about what lies ahead in my dreams and desires.

 I carried the lessons learned from my parents and cherished those precious moments with them.
-My family is my inspiration to strive for the better.
-To keep on fighting and living a good life.
+My family inspires me to strive for the better, keep fighting, and live a good life.

-Even when I'm far away from home, we're always connected, and they get inspired by the things I share about my new life.
+Even when I'm far away from home, we're always connected, and they are inspired by what I share about my new life.

 Spring has Sprung

-I arrived in Canada in the 2nd half of Winter, February 2022.
-Although I haven't experienced heavy snowfall, I still feel cold and adjust to the frigid weather.
+I arrived in Canada in February 2022, in the second half of Winter.
+Although I haven't experienced heavy snowfall, I still feel cold and am adjusting to the frigid weather.

-And then, the Spring season began in March, which was pleasant weather.
+The Spring season began in March, with pleasant weather.
 That's when Cherry blossoms are everywhere, and romantic scenery makes people smile and feel loved.

 It feels good to have visited Victoria, the capital of British Columbia.
 It was a charming and laid-back city on Vancouver Island, full of history, unique places, and culture.
 Vancouver Island is just an hour-and-a-half ferry ride away from Vancouver's mainland.